robertosassu/linux/Documentation/security/IMA-templates.rst

  - 'mntgidmap': the GID mappings of the idmapped mount (same format as 'mntuidmap');
  - 'imode': the inode mode;
+ - 'evmxattrs': the EVM protected xattrs (num xattrs (u32 in canonical format), xattr names separated by \0, xattr lengths (u32 in canonical format) and xattr values);

 Below, there is the list of defined template descriptors: